Argiope lobata: Description

-The male of this species is small (body length 6 mm) but the female is large and spectacular at up to 25 mm in length.
+Typical for Argiope species, the male of this species is small (body length 6 mm) but the female is large and spectacular at up to 25 mm in length.
 The silver abdomen is marked with black and red spots and carries deep furrows and distinctive lobes around the edge.
 As with other spiders in this genus, the large web is usually decorated with prominent zig-zag stabilimenta.